Nordalbingia: History

 In 772, Charlemagne, ruler of the Franks, started the Saxon Wars to conquer the lands of the North German Plain.
 According to the Royal Frankish Annals, the Westphalian noble Widukind refused to appear at the 777 Imperial Diet in Paderborn and fled across the Elbe to Nordalbingia (or possibly further to the court of the Danish king Sigfred).
 Even after Widukind's submission and Christianization in 785, the Nordalbingian tribes remained reluctant until they were finally defeated at the 798 Battle of Bornhöved by the combined forces of the Franks and their Obotrite allies led by Prince Drożko.
 The Saxons lost 4,000 people, 10,000 families of Saxons were deported to other areas of the Carolingian Empire.

 The areas north of the Elbe were at first given to the Obotrites, while Land Hadeln was directly incorporated.
 However, Nordalbingia soon was invaded by the Danes and only the intervention of Charlemagne's son Charles the Younger in 808 pushed them back across the Eider River.
 The next year the emperor had Esesfeld Castle erected near present-day Itzehoe and the entire region was incorporated into the Frankish Empire.
-In order to encounter the ongoing invasions led by King Sigfred's successor Gudfred, the Franks probably established a Danish march stretching from the Eider River to the Danevirke fortifications in the north.
+Probably in order to counter the ongoing invasions led by King Sigfred's successor Gudfred, the Franks established the Danish March stretching from the Eider River to the Danevirke fortifications in the north.
 After King Gudfred was killed, his successor Hemming concluded the Treaty of Heiligen with Charlemagne in 811, whereafter the Eider should mark the border between Denmark and Francia.
 However, quarrels between both sides would continue for more than a century until the East Frankish king Henry the Fowler finally defeated the Danish forces of King Gnupa at Hedeby in 934.

 After Charlemagne's death in 814, the Nordalbingian Saxons were pardoned and their land restored to them from the Obotrites.
 According to some sources, the emperor had intended to establish a diocese of Nordalbingia headed by the priest Heridag.
 This plan was abandoned after Heridag's death, and the region came to be assigned to the dioceses of Bremen and Verden during the reign of Emperor Louis the Pious, when Ansgar was appointed Archbishop at Hamburg in 831.